 can be used.

-As stated before, this module ALib Characters , has a very foundational nature and does not provide algorithms and functionality, but rather type definitions and type traits.
-The rational for this is that several modules of ALib , especially ALib Strings and ALib Boxing , independently from each other benefit from the foundation provided here.
-Consequently, this module had to be independent from each.
+As stated before, this module ALib Characters, has a very foundational nature and does not provide algorithms and functionality, but rather type definitions and type traits.
+The rationale for this is that several modules of ALib, especially ALib Strings and ALib Boxing, independently of each other benefit from the foundation provided here.
+Consequently, this module had to be independent of each.

 In addition to that, type CString represents a zero-terminated character string.
 The exact same rules apply to this class, but it is using the flags in specialization of characters::T_ZTCharArray instead.
 Both string types, String and CString, are very lightweight.
 Both do not manage a character string array, they neither allocate or deallocate memory.
 All they do is the provision of two data elements, the pointer to the array and the length of the string.
 As such, they are similar to classes std::string_view